Introduction

 25. The climb

-Change and destruction can create opportunity – just ask Petyr
+Change and destruction can create opportunity – just ask Petyr Baelish

 26. A house divided cannot stand

-Robb Stark’s mishandling of Roose Bolton shows us how not to deal
+Robb Stark’s mishandling of Roose Bolton shows us how not to deal with dissent

 27. Opportunity from adversity